uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 * allowances and adjustments for each self-employment and property business at least once a year, at the end of the accounting period
 * finalisation of business income sources with an End of Period Statement (EPS)

-HMRC expects all software providers to also offer customers the ability to finalise their overall tax position using software (“crystallisation”).
+HMRC expects all software providers to also offer customers the ability to finalise their overall tax  position using software.
+This process is sometimes called crystallisation.

 In the future, partnerships will be required to provide the information mentioned above for the partnership.
 Individual partners will not be mandated to report their partner income quarterly.

 HMRC are also providing the APIs for software to support all of the personal data items that need to be submitted under Self Assessment.
 Although these elements will not be mandated through software, there will be demand for software that enables any user to finalise the entirety of their tax affairs.